 Ashley Watters, MA, LPC

 As a counselor, I strive to create an environment that is safe, interactive and purposeful.
 Counseling is a collaborative process that involves you and me.
 I believe that counseling can lead to a person’s ability to grow and develop in several areas and I believe in your journey to creating positive change in your life.
 I place a high value in the therapeutic relationship and I will make every effort to understand who you are as an individual and learn about your life experiences.
 My primary role is to support your healing and growth, explore your strengths, and provide you with intentional resources to handle life’s challenges and stressors.
-I am a limited licensed professional counselor within the State of Michigan.
+I am a licensed professional counselor within the State of Michigan.
 My educational background includes a Bachelor in Social Work and a Master of Arts in Professional Counseling Degree from Central Michigan University.
 I have experience working at two different university counseling centers, before coming back "home" to work at CMU!

 Margerae Jackson, BA

 This is my first year as a counseling intern at the CMU Counseling Center.
 I have a Bachelor of Arts in Communication from Saginaw Valley State University.
 I am pursuing a Master of Arts in Professional Counseling at CMU with an anticipated graduation date in May 2021.
 I decided to become a mental health professional to help those individuals who are struggling with personal issues and life challenges; challenges that may prevent people from reaching their full potential.
 As a counseling intern my goal is to create an environment where clients feel that they can be open and honest during our interactions.
 If I am perceived to be empathetic, open, honest, and accepting, I believe that clients will not be afraid to share their concerns due to fear of judgement.
 I am here to listen, help, and foster change based on how the client chooses to live their life.
 I am ready for the challenge.
 Please join me.